RaiMan/SikuliX-2014/README.md

 **You might also visit the WIKI**

 <hr>
-This is the **last version that compiles and runs on Java 6**.
-SikuliX2 will need Java 1.7+.

 **If you want to test the head of developement without the need to build from sources:** <br>
 [look here at the page with the nightly builds](http://nightly.sikuli.de)<br>
 **At your own risk ;-) Take care for your existing work - be prepared to restore your stuff!!**

-Might not be available all the time.
 <hr />

 **SikuliX is completely free Open Source in all aspects** - [see details](http://sikulix.com/disclaimer)

 ... based on Sikuli Script that was discontinued mid 2012 - [see the sources](https://github.com/sikuli/sikuli)